ikkeps/atlas/README.md

 ```
 params := atlas.GenerateParams {
 	Name   	   : "atlas" // The base name of the outputted files
+	Descriptor : "kiwi" // The format of the data file for the atlases
+	Packer     : "growing" // The algorithm to use when packing
+	Sorter	   : "maxside" // The order to sort files by
 	MaxWidth   : 2048 // Maximum width/height of the atlas images
 	MaxHeight  : 2048
 	MaxAtlases : 0 // Indicates no maximum
+	Padding    : 0 // The amount of blank space to add around each image
-	Packer     : "growing" // The algorithm to use when packing
+	Gutter     : 0 // The amount to bleed the outer pixels of each image
-	Descriptor : "kiwi" // The format of the data file for the atlases
 }
 res, err := atlas.Generate(inFiles, outputDir, &params)
 ```